uofajillian/edx-documentation/en_us/xblock/source/overview/examples.rst

 structured and developed.

 You can follow the instructions to install the XBlock on your Open edX system.
-For more information, see :ref:`Deploy an XBlock`.
+For more information, see :ref:`XBlocks and the edX Platform`.

 ================================
 Adding the XBlock to Courseware